How do I Obtain a Substitute Authorization?

 - Holds a Paraeducator Certificate issued by the Iowa Board of Educational Examiners

-- Holds a bachelor’s degree or higher issued outside the United States (credential evaluation must be established, see more information below)
+- Holds an associate’s degree or bachelor’s degree or 60 semester hours issued outside the United States (credential evaluation must be established, see more information below)

 - Has successfully completed the application process including the background check (see Step 2 below)